Integrations

 }

-can be enabled with one line of code using Capture's instance of okhttp3.EventListener.Factory
+The Capture OkHttp integration can also be manually enabled with one line of code using Capture's instance of `okhttp3.EventListener.Factory`.

 import io.bitdrift.capture.network.okhttp.CaptureOkHttpEventListenerFactory